 The transfers will feel a bit stiff when new.
 This feel will become softer after washing.
-Always turn the garment inside out and wash in warm or cold water.
+Always turn the garment inside out and wash it in warm or cold water.
 Plain detergent is ok but do not use bleach or detergents containing whiteners, brighteners, bleaches, etc.

-Remove from washer immediately and tumble dry on low or air setting.
+Remove from the washer immediately and tumble dry on low or air setting.
 If the garment needs ironing, don’t iron directly on the transfer; cover it with baking parchment.